 The Taught Curriculum

 In recent years the government conducted a major review of the National Curriculum and made changes to ensure ‘more rigour and greater challenge’ in all key stages as well as encouraging ‘deep learning’ in schools.
-At The King’s this has led to a number of changes that were introduced at the start of the academic year in September 2017.

 Key stage 3